d4rkc0d3r/UnityAndVRChatQuirks/README.md

 ### Dynamic Constant Buffer Array Indexing
 As already mentioned in the previous section, all constant buffer arrays land in the same constant buffer. oob reading one of your arrays might return data from other arrays instead of 0.
 ### Indexable Registers
 Most forms of oob indexing like constant buffers, textures & uavs are defined to return 0.
-However indexable registers oob is **undefined behavior**.
+However indexable register oob is **undefined behavior**.
 Critically this has been reported to crash AMD gpus.